53rd Nebraska Symposium on Prejudice and Racism

 Coordinated by: Sarah J. Gervais

 People often see nonhuman agents as human-like.
 Through the processes of anthropomorphism and humanization, people attribute human characteristics, including personalities, free will, and agency to pets, cars, gods, nature, and the like.
 Similarly, people often see human agents as less than human or object-like.
 For example, women, medical patients, racial minorities, and people with disabilities, are often seen as animal-like or less than human through dehumanization and objectification.
 These processes may be a considered a continuum with anthropomorphism and humanization on one end and dehumanization and objectification on the other end.
 Although researchers have identified some of the antecedents and consequences of these processes, a systematic investigation of the motivations that underlie this continuum is lacking.
 Considerations of this continuum may have considerable implications for such areas as everyday human functioning, interactions with people, animals, and objects, violence, discrimination, relationship development, mental health, or psychopathology.
 This symposium and edited volume will integrate multiple theoretical and empirical approaches on this issue.
-The speakers were:
+The speakers included:

 61th Nebraska Symposium on Motivation: Genes and the Motivation to Use Substances